Valeant trumps Endo with $10.96 billion bid for Salix Pharma

 Endo shares climbed 2.7 percent on the Nasdaq to $89.65.

-Ireland-based Endo said in a statement that it was withdrawing its bid and has other potential deals and research and development on which to focus.
+Endo said in a statement it was withdrawing its bid and has other potential deals and research and development on which to focus.

 Endo offered last Wednesday to buy Salix in a deal worth about $175 per share in cash and stock.
 As of Friday's close, Endo's offer was worth $172.56 per share.